Assassination of Indira Gandhi: Attack

+Declared death

 Gandhi's blood-stained Sambalpuri sari and her belongings at the time of her assassination, preserved at the Indira Gandhi Memorial Museum in New Delhi.

 Gandhi was taken to the All India Institute of Medical Sciences, New Delhi (AIIMS) at 9:30 a.m.
 AIIMS director-designate Sneh Bhargava wrote that though Gandhi was clinically dead upon arrival, doctors had to keep up appearances and continue to operate on her until her son Rajiv Gandhi could be sworn in as prime minister.
 She was declared dead at 2:20 p.m.
 The postmortem examination was conducted by a team of doctors headed by Tirath Das Dogra, who stated that 30 bullets had struck Gandhi from a Sterling sub-machine gun and a revolver.
 The assailants had fired 33 bullets at her, of which 30 had hit; 23 had passed through her body, while seven remained inside.
 Dogra extracted bullets to establish the identity of the weapons and to correlate each weapon with the bullets recovered by ballistic examination.
 The bullets were matched to the weapons at CFSL Delhi.

-State Mourning
+National mourning

-The Indian government ordered a national mourning from November 1 to November 12 with flags half-masted and cancelled entertainment and cultural events and offices closed for several days.
-Tanzania declared seven days of mourning, Uganda declared five days of mourning, Cuba declared four days of mourning, Pakistan, Vietnam, Brazil, Nicaragua and Gabon declared three days of mourning.
+The Indian government ordered a national mourning from 1 to 12 November with flags half-masted and cancelled entertainment and cultural events and closed offices for several days.
+Tanzania declared seven days of mourning, Uganda five, and Cuba four.
+Pakistan, Vietnam, Brazil, Nicaragua and Gabon each declared three days of mourning.
 Portugal declared two days of mourning, Yugoslavia, Bulgaria, Cyprus, Mongolian People's Republic and Mauritius declared a day of national mourning.